nbbj-digital/stroll/README.md

 // Create a custom grid around a origin lat/long let grid = Geometry.PointGrid(47.660273, -122.409887, 1, 0.5);

-Graph.Create(grid, 0.7) // get a graph from point grid
+Graph.GetData(grid) // get data for each lat/long point on the grid .then(grid => Graph.Create(grid, 0.9)) // create the weighted graph from the grid data
   .then(graph => Route.PathsAll(graph)) // find all possible paths
   .then(paths => Route.ParsePaths(paths)) // return sorted paths
   .then(results => {